thediymaker/ood-status-iframe/README.md

 # Open OnDemand iFrame App

 This is a simplified version of the OSC Status App, streamlined to provide essential functionality for embedding an iframe in your Open OnDemand instance.
-It allows you to embed an external dashboard (such as the [HPC Dashboard](https://github.com/thediymaker/slurm-node-dashboard)) within your Open OnDemand interface.
+It allows you to embed an external dashboard (such as the [Slurm Dashboard](https://github.com/thediymaker/slurm-node-dashboard)) within your Open OnDemand interface.

 ## Features